Sunday, September 7, 2025

 Last night I went on Tubi looking for a grindhouse movie, and damned if I didn't find one in Blood Sucking Freaks.
 This 1976 film fully delivers as exploitation horror, depicting various means of torture including thumbscrews, guillotines, and electrocutions.
 And, delivering as promised on its title, the film features an especially memorable scene involving a mad physician drilling into a woman's skull and gleefully sucking out the blood and cerebrospinal fluid with a straw.
 He gets his comeuppance, though, as the good doctor is torn apart after being thrown into a cell full of long-captive nude women who have turned feral.
 He's an outlier, as the victims in this film are almost entirely women in the nude, and so the misogyny is pervasive and undeniable.

 The violent vignettes are tied together by a very loose plot in which a demented dramatist named "Sardu" attempts to gain exposure for his Grand Guignol-style act.
 To this end, he eventually kidnaps a famous ballerina affiliated with the Kennedy Center (the one now chaired by President Donald Trump) and brainwashes her with his sadomasochism gospel.
-As he subjects her to various forms of psychological torture, his assistant Ralphus—a little person with an impressively tall afro—dances and claps with a leering grin.
+As he subjects her to assorted forms of psychological torture, his assistant Ralphus—a little person with an impressively tall afro—dances and claps with a leering grin.
 If it's not already obvious, Blood Sucking Freaks is a wholly rebarbative experience.
 That said, the film maintains a goofball tone all throughout, which by turns helps mitigate the mean-spiritedness (a bit) but also amplifies the carnivalesque madness.

 Yet Blood Sucking Freaks also contains some genuine flashes of artistry.
 The film culminates in the ballerina giving a public performance in which she elegantly kicks a bound critic to death, which makes for a rather sublime and unexpected viewing experience.
 Where else but in a 1970s grindhouse movie are you going to see a ballerina leaving a theater critic in a bloody mess?